Dave-team/Knowledge-base/Business-Intelligence/User adoption.md

   - We can then work on it.
   - Let them know they can always reach out with small questions we can help with

+## Onboarding more senior stakeholders
+They will be less likely to want to simply learn Looker - they need answer fast.
+Get them to ask specific questions they can't find the answer to even when asking people e.g. in their team.
+- Set up a call and ask questions.
+What are you trying to achieve?
+- Know a lot about the context - there’s different ways of doing this.
+This will show X but has these caveats.
+This is another way of doing it
+- By jumping on a call rather than just answering the question, we can teach at the same time

 ## Elements of user adoption